anuradha1105/pycaret-data-mining/README.md

+Videos to explain evey cells are attached in studio

 # 🧠 PyCaret Machine Learning Assignment

 This repository contains a complete collection of **PyCaret-based machine learning workflows** implemented as part of the *Data Science and Machine Learning* coursework.